elloo/p1xt-studies/log.md

     Had a lot of practice with `git rm`, `mkdir`, and `git mv`
 + Wrote computational-complexity.md
     Learned a lot about GitHub markdown and formatting mathematical symbols.
++ Submitted recover.c to submit50

+- TODO: Write notes for pset4
+    Found it very challenging/interesting to work with image files
+    NTS: fread function executed while being used in conditional test
 ```